devkmsg/Resume/resume.md

   * Performed initial hardware and software deployment at the primary North American Data Center
   * Performed expansion of hardware and software at the primary North American Data Center, including configuration and testing of all Dell PowerConnect switches
   * Implemented Storage Area Network (SAN) at the primary North American Data Center, including configuration of port-channels, VLANs and IP Routing
-  * Follow policies and procedures that conform to the ITIL Service Support IT Service Management set
-  * Troubleshot network and server outages seeing the issue to final resolution and providing Reason for Outage (RFO) and Root Cause Analysis (RCA)
   * Assisted remotely with the initial deployment and expansion of the primary European Data Center
-  * Assisted in the evaluation and selection of monitoring software
-  * Implemented Solarwinds Orion NPM & APM and Nagios XI for system and network monitoring, and designed custom tools to monitor proprietary applications
-  * Develop sophisticated scripts for automation, monitoring and testing that conformed to security policies
-  * Deploy, manage, configure, and monitor custom Java based account management system running under Tomcat
   * Performed training of Network Operations Center staff on proprietary systems and basic network and server troubleshooting
-  * Performed Active Directory User and Computer management(adding, deleting, and moving Users and Computers)
   * Define and document procedures, and encourage use of, and evolve departmental Best Practices
-  * Troubleshoot and resolve LAN issues between internal systems
-  * Monitor the Kayako SupportSuite Ticket queue through the work day and execute any applicable tickets
-  * Communicate scheduled maintenance, planned downtime and changes to the production environment to the appropriate groups
-  * Serve as the liaison between Online Engineering and Development teams in regards to defects, tickets and technical requests
-  * Coordinate and publish numerous game content updates
-  * Responsible for any automation and tool development within the department
-  * Responsible for QA and production game, database, infrastructure, and web server environments
   * Supported game from Beta stages to Live Production in a 24/7 environment

 ### Turbine, Inc., Westwood, MA